Project overview

 Frequently asked questions

-As the Port Kembla Steelworks approaches its 100th anniversary in 2028, BlueScope is proposing a rezoning to unlock new land uses for the site.
+As the Port Kembla Steelworks approaches its 100th anniversary in 2028, BlueScope aims to reactivate 200 hectares of non-operational land for a range of new land uses.

 This initiative will lay the foundation for the next 100 years, creating significant long-term economic and social value for the Illawarra region and New South Wales.